akka/akka-http/docs/src/main/paradox/client-side/host-level.md

 In these cases, as well as when all retries have not yielded a proper response, the pool produces a failed `Try` (i.e. a `scala.util.Failure`) together with the custom request context.

+If a request fails during connecting to the server, for example, because the DNS name cannot be resolved or the server is currently unavailable, retries are attempted with exponential backoff delay.
+See the documentation of the `akka.http.host-connection-pool.base-connection-backoff` setting in the @ref[configuration](../configuration.md).

 ## Pool Shutdown

 Completing a pool client flow will simply detach the flow from the pool.
 The connection pool itself will continue to run